-Planning staff and the Public Works CIP team identified several opportunities to amend sections of the Kirkland Zoning Code.
-The draft code amendments are intended to reduce procedural hurdles that often slow the planning and construction process, and often increase the cost of public projects.
+Planning staff and the Public Works CIP team identified several opportunities to amend sections of the Kirkland Zoning and Municipal Codes.
+The draft code amendments are intended to reduce procedural hurdles that tend to slow the planning and construction process, and often increase the cost of public projects.
 These amendments also provide clarity on process and application of regulations for certain public projects, while ensuring that substantive requirements related to the protection of public health and the environment are met.